NeuroQuestAi/neuroquest-examples/products/persona-predict/notebooks/README.md

 Or use it on your machine by following the steps below.

+`Note`: The raw model output can be found in the **raw_score** field.
+The value in the percentile field is specific to a population, representing a calibrated result.
+When there is no calibration for the population, the **raw_score** and **percentile** values will be identical.

 ### Environment variables 🛠️

 Define the environment variables with your information: